billti/v8dbg/readme.md

 The resulting `dbgext.dll` and symbols should be generated in the build directory.

+## Testing

+Use the `runtests.bat` script in the root directory (after building) to run the console app the exercises the extension.
+Launch with `runtests.bat dbg` to run the test executable in the debugger.

+As the version of dbgeng.dll that comes with Windows is a system DLL it is found first, but the system version does not allow loading of extensions.
+Thus the script has to copy the extension and test executable to the WinDbgx version to load the correct dbgeng.dll and dbgmodel.dll files.

+The path to WinDbgx in the first line of `runtests.bat` may need updating.

 ### Release builds

 The above will create a debug build by default.
 To build a release build, create